Get in touch

 - People with CD4 count of less than 200, or people who have a detectable viral load or who are not on antiretroviral therapy may be at higher risk of severe illness; be stringent in following general advice.

 - People with a CD4 count of less than 50 or who have had an opportunistic infection in the previous 6 months; follow any government shielding advice for the extremely clinically vulnerable group.
-There is new guidance (click here) for those who are extremely clinically vulnerable that is now tailored to local COVID-19 infection rates.
-Brighton and Hove are currently in Tier 4 and people in the extremely clinically vulnerable group are advised to shield but to attend hospital appointments if possible.

 For further detailed information see the British HIV Association website